grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/CURRENT_STATUS.md

   - **QEMU Binaries**: `qemu-aarch64-static` and other QEMU files are large and not needed in repository
   - **Git Cleanup Completed**: Local investigation files moved out of project directory
   - **Commit Strategy**: Only commit build script changes and workflow fixes, not investigation artifacts
-  - **Workflow Triggered**: Successfully pushed v0.0.220 tag to trigger GitHub workflow with fixes
+  - **Workflow Triggered**: Successfully pushed v0.0.221 tag to trigger GitHub workflow with AWS→Ubuntu mapping
+  - **Future Workflow Triggers**: Can now use `scripts/bump_version_and_deploy.py` since large investigation files moved out

 ### Database Investigation - ✅ COMPLETED
 - **Investigate GrapaDB:PtrToRec lookup for record 1 when there are 3 records**